bjesuiter/chrome-session-quicksave-manifest-v3/README.md

 ## Use Icons

 1. Find icon at iconify: https://icon-sets.iconify.design/
-2. Maybe Skip: Install the iconify-json package for the icon set you want to use:
+2. Maybe Skip: Install the iconify-json package for the icon set you want to use or use full iconify library:

    ```bash
    bun i -D @iconify-json/mdi